d-morrison/IntroStatActivities/_book/10-Exam2-Review.md

 \end{center}
 \endgroup

-d.
-Calculate the value of summary statistic to answer the research question.
+e.
+Calculate the value of the summary statistic to answer the research question.
 Give appropriate notation.

 \vspace{0.4in}

-e.
+f.
 Interpret the value of the summary statistic in context of the problem:

 \vspace{0.4in}